Skip to content

 Before trial defenses, we look to how the government obtained their evidence.
 If one person goes free because a court suppresses illegal evidence, that person could be a risk to “public safety” of some.
 But if the government breaks the law, we are all at risk.

-Minnesota marijuana lawyers like Thomas Gallagher look to the chain of events, for a violation of law by police.
+Marijuana lawyers like Thomas Gallagher look to the chain of events, for a violation of law by police.

 Jury rights

 That, and jury nullification.
 The jury has absolute legal power to deliver a verdict of “not guilty,” regardless of the facts and the law.
+The jury court is the ultimate decider of both the facts and the law.

-Minnesota Marijuana Lawyers Information
+Minnesota Marijuana Lawyer Information

 Marijuana Sale Felony